marwinlopezjrxD/laravel_tut/README.md

 ## I am just new to Laravel 10 and currently working on the tutorial. props to "Bitfumes" for this new opportunity to redeem myself as a programmer.

-## Visiting this repo again in a week or so after some events irl
+## Visiting this repo again in a week or so after some events happening irl

 ## bUrself ^__^